DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### Suggestions

 Generally speaking, we want to format our code the way Apple does.
 This will make it easier for other iOS programmers to read.
 It will also be more consistent than just making up your own style as you go along.
-If theres confusion about coding style, find an example of similar code from Apple.
-Preferably from their documentation, not from a sample project (many of which dont follow Apples standards).
+If there's confusion about coding style, find an example of similar code from Apple.
+Preferably from their documentation, not from a sample project (many of which don't follow Apple's standards).
 This is just a guideline.
 Apple sometimes contradicts itself.

 Whenever you work in a source file, leave it cleaner than when you found it.
 If you find code that violates this guide, correct it.
 If the code is outdated then update it.

-When theres a choice of formatting styles, follow the convention already used in a given source file.
+When there's a choice of formatting styles, follow the convention already used in a given source file.

 Use the static analyzer.
 It does some very useful style checking.

 Ask somebody to review your code.
-As soon as youre aware somebody is going to critique your code, youll start writing better code.
+As soon as you're aware somebody is going to critique your code, you'll start writing better code.

 These conventions are not intended to be applied to C, C++, or Swift code within Objective-C projects.